ropnop/blog.ropnop.com/content/post/2020/learning-go-concurrency-from-factorio.md

 ![factorio inserters](/images/2020/06/inserters_gif.gif)

 This is bascially how concurrency works in Go.
 The inserters are Go routines, and the belts are channels.
 The inserter on the left is writing to a channel, and the inserter on the right is reading from the channel.
-In just the same we you can design amazingly efficient factories with just belts and inserters in Factorio, you can write amazingly efficient Go with just Go routines and channels.
+In just the same way you can design amazingly efficient factories with just belts and inserters in Factorio, you can write amazingly efficient Go with just Go routines and channels.

 ## Simple Example
 If we take that simple example above of one belt and two inserters, we can basically express it in Go code with two Go routines (inserters) and a channel (belt)